yangzhch6/yangzhch6.github.io/_pages/about.md

 With the text data that would take 10^4 years for a human to read, LLMs excel beyond human capabilities in the domains of writing, translation, and their vast reservoir of knowledge.
 However, their mathematical ability is still at the level of primary and secondary school students.
 To fill this gap, I'm interested in the following topics:
-* **Reasoning with LLMs**: How to make LLMs reason like humans?
-How to train LLMs to achieve human-level reasoning ability?
+* **Reasoning with LMs**: How to make LMs reason like humans?
+How to train LMs to achieve human-level reasoning ability?
-* **Mathematical Problem Solving**: How to make LLMs achieve human-level mathematical ability?
+* **Enhancing Mathematical Proficiency in LMs**: What is the strategy to elevate large models to human-level mathematical competence like?

 News
 ===